Dre Campbell Farm

 To start your plants from seed, you’ll need good seeds.
 There are a lot of varieties to choose from.

-But there are reputable online stores that sell organic seeds and bare roots of high quality.
+However, there are reputable online stores that sell high-quality organic seeds and bare roots.
 You can also check with local seed stores.

 Takeaway